gvwilson/thirdbit/_drafts/2019-03-31-what-i-didnt-tweet.md

 -   Again: if your solution to problem X is "more funding" and you don't have a plan for getting more funding, you're not solving the problem, you're just flapping your gums.

+-   I asked Packt if they publish material that is Creative Commons licensed.
+    They didn't seem to understand the question.